 Research has shown that the sooner the reinforcer is introduced after the target behavior, the more effective it is in motivating the new behavior.

-6. No reinforcement contingency
+6. No contingent reinforcement

 Using positive reinforcers to motivate target behavior has benefits, but also problems.
-When used appropriately, positive reinforcement is highly effective, as parents who have potty-trained their toddlers over a weekend by giving out gold stars or candies can attest.
+When used appropriately, positive reinforcement is highly effective, as parents who have potty-trained their toddlers over a weekend by giving out candies can attest.

 - 1.Cameron J, Pierce WD.
 Reinforcement, Reward, and Intrinsic Motivation: A Meta-Analysis.
 Review of Educational Research.
 September 1994:363-423. doi:10.3102/00346543064003363